Dawoud Bey: Early life and education

+Career

-He does not consider his work to be traditional documentary.
+Bey does not consider his work to be traditional documentary.
 He'll pose subjects, remind them of gestures and sometimes give them accessories.

-Over the course of his career, Bey has participated in more than 20 artist residencies, which have allowed him to work directly with the adolescent subjects of his most recent work.
+Over the course of his career, Bey has participated in more than 20 artist residencies, which have allowed him to work directly his subjects.

 A product of the 1960s, Bey said both he and his work are products of the attitude, "if you're not part of the solution, you're part of the problem."
 This philosophy significantly influenced his artistic practice and resulted in a way of working that is both community-focused and collaborative in nature.
 Bey's earliest photographs, in the style of street photography, evolved into a seminal five-year project documenting the everyday life and people of Harlem in Harlem USA (1975–1979) that was exhibited at the Studio Museum in Harlem in 1979.
 In 2012, the Art Institute of Chicago mounted the first complete showing of the "Harlem, USA" photographs since that original exhibition, adding several never before printed photographs to the original group of twenty-five vintage prints.
 The complete group of photographs were acquired at that time by the AIC.

 During the 1980s, Bey collaborated with the artist David Hammons, documenting the latter's performance pieces - Bliz-aard Ball Sale and Pissed Off.

 Over time Bey proves that he develops a bond with his subjects with being more political.
 The article "Exhibits Challenge Us Not to Look Away Photographers Focus on Pain, Reality in the City" by Carolyn Cohen from the Boston Globe, identifies Bey's work as having a "definite political edge" to it according to Roy DeCarava.
 He writes more about the aesthetics of Beys work and how it is associated with documentary photography and how his work shows empathy for his subjects.
 This article also mentions Bey exhibiting his work at the Walker Art Center, where Kelly Jones identifies the strength of his work and his relationship with his subjects once again.